metal-stack/csi-lvm/README.md

 ### PVC Striped

 By default the pvc will be a stripe across all found block devices specified by the above grok pattern.
-The means that all blocks written are spread across 4 devices in chunks.
-This gives ~4 times the read/write performance for the volume, but also a 4 times higher risk of dataloss in case a single disk fails.
+That means that all blocks written are spread across 4 devices in chunks.
+This gives ~4 times the read/write performance for the volume, but also a 4 times higher risk of data loss in case a single disk fails.
 If you do not want higher performance but more safety, you can disable that with:

 ```yaml
 apiVersion: v1